-USS OREGON BB-3 battleship model
+USS OREGON model

+possible conflict with a European navy.
 The Oregon was the newest man-o’-war afloat and

 incorporated all the latest naval innovations.
-Her main
+The turrets were hydraulically

 operated, while those on her sister ships were powered